 Cherry MX Speed Silver and Kailh Speed switches are the best choices for gaming as they are one of the fastest available switches that take a lot less time for actuation than the standard mechanical switches.
 Cherry MX Speed, for example, takes only 1.2mm pre-travel and a total of 3.4mm in total travel while the Cherry MX Red switch takes 2mm pre-travel and a total of 4mm in total travel.
 So, that makes the MX speed a better option in fast response.

-Similar is the case of Kailh Speed switches in which there are varieties but the Speed Silver is the fastest having a similar spec in travelling but a lot less force required sitting at only 27cN as compared to the 45cN of MX Speed.
+Similar is the case of Kailh Speed switches in which there are varieties but its Speed Silver is the fastest having a similar spec in travelling but a lot less force required sitting at only 27cN as compared to the 45cN of MX Speed.
 Other Kailh Speed switches are also great for gaming as they are faster and require less force for actuation.

 Then comes the Romer G mechanical switches which are present in the Logitech G910 Orion mechanical keyboard which take only 1.5mm pre-travel and is nearly equivalent to the Cherry MX Speed switches for fast actuation.
 Yes, it’s expensive but also comes with RGB backlighting and several other features.